2.1. Number Bases

 Binary (Base 2)

 Decimal is how we normally describe things and binary is how a digital computing system describes things.
 At the lowest level the computing system must rely on a collection of on and off states.
-It’s not important to know what each state means, only that there are two states and that they are different.
+It’s not important for us to know what each state means in the hardware, only that there are two states and that they are different.
 The computer cannot give you a decimal value directly.
 If a computer wants to tell you there are 12 apples, it uses binary values.
 Binary values are made up of binary digits that can be either 0 or 1.
 These binary digits are called bits.
 Four bits is a nibble and 8 bits a Byte.
 To store the value 12, the computer needs a nibble, or 4 bits, which is four states.
 The binary value for 12 is b1100.
+It is important to note that binary is normally read as most significant bit, MSb, on the left, to the least significant bit, LSb on the right.
+The significant bit is usually called the zeroth bit, not the first bit.
+Tip: It is easier to read and count bits if you put spaces between each nibble like so, b1010 0110 0011 1110.

 Hexadecimal (Base 16)